LeidenUniversityLibrary/cds-lab-homepage/docs/index.md

 are rare and often fragile.
 This platform is being developed to allow online exploration of the manuscripts by theme.

+*Note:* while this website is being developed, we require a password to get to the website.

 ## [FromThePage transcription platform](https://transcription.digitalscholarship.nl/)

 The CDS hosts an instance of the